Comey: Trump ‘could be wearing an ankle bracelet’ while accepting GOP nomination

 “You would be rejected if you put it in a script for a show, but you could have a president who is potentially incarcerated when he is elected president,” he added.

-Trump if facing a slew of legal woes including an indicted on criminal charges in New York, and two Justice Department inquiries led by special counsel Jack Smith.
+Trump is facing a slew of legal woes, including an indictment on criminal charges in New York, and two Justice Department inquiries led by special counsel Jack Smith.
 A Georgia prosecutor is probing attempts to overturn the state’s election results in 2020, and Trump was also found liable last month for sexual abuse and defamation writer E. Jean Carroll.

 As he runs for another term in the White House, Trump has said he won’t drop out of the 2024 race for any legal reason.
 He’s still legally able to lodge his campaign even as he faces charges and the other ongoing legal battles.